AndreasHeger/CGATReport/doc/Tutorial4.rst

 This counter again counts word sizes in ``.py`` and ``.rst`` files, but collects counts separately for words starting with vocals and consonants.
 What is counted is determined by the ``slice`` option.
-:mod:`SphinxReport` will call the :meth:`getSlices` method and then call the Tracker with all combinations of :term:`tracks` and :term:`slices`.
+:mod:`SphinxReport` will query the :attr:`slices` attribute and then call the Tracker with all combinations of :term:`tracks` and :term:`slices`.

 Testing the data source::